catchpriyansh/CE310/index.md

 ### Course Objectives

-This course is designed to provide the student with tools and methods to analyse, design and plan airport and railway infrastructure.
+To develop a basic understanding of the air transportation and rail transportation infrastructure.

 ### Required Readings